Badminton is a sport that many people play in the summer months as a popular lawn game, but did you know that it is also an Olympic sport?

 Progress Stalled for Badminton’s Inclusion as an Olympic Sport

 Although interest in the sport remained high, badminton’s inclusion to the Olympic games stalled due to a sensitive political issue on the official badminton federation front.
-The International Badminton Federation (IBF) was challenged when a parallel body that called themselves the World Badminton Federation (WBF) was formed.
+The IBF was challenged when a parallel body that called themselves the World Badminton Federation (WBF) was formed.

 The split of the group derailed the group’s process towards badminton joining as an Olympic sport.
 Efforts for reuniting the groups were made by both parties and they signed a deed of unification in 1981.